sakloui/jorban-martysmods.github.io/docs/basic_reshade/utilizing_reshade.md

       * `Next preset key`

+---

 2. `Preset transition duration`:

-  * This setting allows you to change the transition between preset files.
-This is counted in Miliseconds.
+  * This setting allows you to change the transition between preset files, counted in milliseconds.
+Remember, 1 second equals 1000 milliseconds!

-    * 1 Second is equal to 1000 Miliseconds!

 ---

 3. `Input processing`:

-  * This setting allows for users to change the default behavior of ReShade's input control
+  * This setting lets users change the default behavior of ReShade's input control:

-    * `Pass on all input` - Allows your game to also recieve inputs from your keyboard and mouse, regardless of where they are on the game window.
+    * `Pass on all input` - Allows your game to also receive inputs from your keyboard and mouse, regardless of where they are on the game window.

-    * `Block input when cursor is on overlay` - Allows the game to recieve inputs from your keyboard and mouse only when they are off of the ReShade UI.
+    * `Block input when cursor is on overlay` - Allows the game to receive inputs from your keyboard and mouse only when they are off of the ReShade UI.

-    * `Block all input when overlay is visible` (default option) - Disallows the game to recieve all inputs from your keyboard and mouse when the ReShade overlay is active.
+    * `Block all input when overlay is visible` (default option) - Disallows the game to receive all inputs from your keyboard and mouse when the ReShade overlay is active.

 ---

 4. `Start-up preset`:

-  * This argument allows for ReShade to utilize a preset to use once your game has started.

-    * The default behavior of ReShade is to load the last used preset from the user, however, you can change this behavior with this function by defining a preset file path!

-    * By default this argument will be blank - as it requires a user to specify what preset that they want started.
+  * This argument allows ReShade to utilize a preset to use once your game has started.
+By default, ReShade loads the last used preset from the user.
+You can change this behavior by defining a preset file path.
+By default, this argument will be blank - as it requires a user to specify what preset they want started.

 ---

 5. `Effect...` and `Texture search paths`:

-  * This setting allows you to specify where ReShade should look for shader files.

-  You can add multiple directories here for ReShade to look through, and ReShade will search all of them when looking for shaders.

-  * The default options for ReShade's `Effect...` and Texture search paths are:
+  * These settings allow you to specify where ReShade should look for shader files.
+You can add multiple directories, and ReShade will search all of them when looking for shaders.
+The default options are:

     * `Effect search paths` - `.\ReShade-Shaders\Shaders\**`